Medieval Artists

 Medieval Artists on the Continent

 The first signs of a Continental cultural renaissance appeared about 775 at the royal court of the Christian King Charlemagne.
-Influenced by Late Antiquity and Byzantium, Charlemagne's artists and calligraphers - including some of the Continent's best miniaturists - produced a number of outstanding illuminated texts, like the Godscalc Evangelistary, the Lorsch Gospels and the Gospels of St Medard of Soissons.
+This period - known as Carolingian Art - was influenced by Late Antiquity and Byzantine traditions.
+Charlemagne's artists and calligraphers - including some of the Continent's best miniaturists - produced a number of outstanding illuminated texts, like the Godscalc Evangelistary, the Lorsch Gospels and the Gospels of St Medard of Soissons.
 For more, see: German Medieval Art (c.800-1250), Medieval Christian Art and Medieval Sculpture.

 Romanesque Designers (c.950-1140)